 Step 4.
 Conduct restoration and protection projects in the watershed

-In this step, restoration and protection projects are implemented in the watershed.
-Various local units of government, including watershed districts, municipalities, and soil and water conservation districts, take the lead in developing and carrying out implementation plans based on what is learned during the earlier steps of the process.
+In this step, local government units, including counties, watershed districts, municipalities, and soil and water conservation districts, take the lead in developing and carrying out implementation plans based on what is learned during the earlier steps of the process.
 The Minnesota Board of Soil and Water Resources oversees local water planning and implementation, including the One Watershed One Plan process.
 Public participation is a core element in all steps of the process.

 Benefits of the watershed approach

 MPCA adopted the watershed approach in 2008, as recommended by the 2008 Biennial Report to the Legislature and directed by the Minnesota Legislature.
 A significant share of the funding for water quality management is provided by the Minnesota Clean Water Fund, through the Clean Water, Land, and Legacy Amendment to the state constitution.

 The improved system allows efficient and effective use of public resources in addressing water quality challenges across the state.
 Concentrating efforts at the major watershed scale ensures:

-- a more efficient approach to addressing multiple, connected impairments at one time
+- A more efficient approach to addressing multiple, connected impairments at one time

-- a common framework for monitoring, TMDL studies, assessments, setting required pollutant reductions, and implementation strategies
+- A common framework for monitoring and assessment, TMDL studies, setting required pollutant reductions, developing restoration and protection strategies, and implementation

-The water quality management cycles for the 80 major watersheds are staggered, with 8 to 10 watersheds beginning a new cycle each year.
-By 2017, all watersheds will have at least begun their first cycle, and those that began in 2008 will enter their next cycle.
+The water quality management cycles for the 80 major watersheds are staggered, with an average of 8 to 10 watersheds beginning a new cycle each year.